 A qualitative pressure-rake post-processing tool

-From my limited rake testing experience, I found I could piece together the changes that need to be made in CFD by looking through and analysing a small section of rake data at a time, but it was hard to think holistically or in a cause-effect way without some trial and error, especially when all I had where some coloured dots that I had already spent time to go through and categorise into three colours (see Making simulations better for more detail).
+From my limited rake testing experience, I found I could piece together the changes that need to be made in CFD by looking through and analysing a small section of rake data at a time, but it was hard to think holistically or in a cause-effect way without some trial and error, especially when all I had where some coloured dots (see Making simulations better for more detail).
 It would be nice if all these middle steps could be done for me...

-Before I start anything, here are the original CFD results from the start of 2024 on the 2023 FSAE car:
+Before I start anything, here are the original CFD results from the start of 2024 on the EV2023 FSAE car:

-The first vertical image set shows the initial results after the verification stage, in which every part of the setup (mesh, geometry complexity, surface finishes, turbulence models and parameters) is either an educated guess, or using settings that worked well for others.
-The coloured dots show the rake data from track testing categorised into freestream, intermediate, or low total pressure values.
-The second image set the same results after various changes to the CFD setup to improve correlation.
-These results look fine but took a while to reach.
+The first vertical image set shows the initial results of the first CFD setup, and the second image set the same results after various changes to the CFD setup to improve correlation.
+The coloured dots show the experimental rake data categorised into freestream (black), intermediate (red), or low (blue) total pressure values.
+I was happy with the final results but they took a while to reach.
 I'll be using this data later to test and tune the processing tool.

-The first step was to make a tool that produces simple pressure fields with slight differences.
+The first step was to make a tool that produces simple pressure fields with slight differences to help me tune the algorithm.

 Generate a radial gradient

-Applies local "perturbations" in random places by superimposing a localised radial gradient with a 1.1 or 0.9 multiplier
+Apply local "perturbations" in random places with a 1.1 or 0.9 multiplier and small radius

 Remove the perturbations